react-bootstrap/react-bootstrap/README.md

 ## Local setup

-- Install the dependencies with `npm install`
-- Run tests `npm test`
+Yarn is the our package manager of choice here.
+Check out setup instructions [here](https://yarnpkg.com/en/docs/install) if you don't have it installed already.
+After that you can run `yarn run bootstrap` to install all the needed dependencies.

+From there you can:

-- Run tests in watch mode `npm run tdd`
+- Run the tests once with `yarn test` (Or run them in watch mode with `yarn run tdd`).
-- Run the docs site in development mode with `npm run docs`.
-This will watch for file changes as you work.
-Simply refresh the page to see the updates.
+- Start a local copy of the docs site with `yarn start`
-- Build with `npm run build`
+- Or build a local copy of the library with `yarn run build`

 ## Contributions